 Katie joined The Lady Hoofers in 2012 to perform at City Hall Presents, and she quickly advanced to Assistant Director, and now Managing Director.
 Her choreography is performed regularly by The Lady Hoofers, and has also been featured in several high school productions and Footprints Tap Ensemble's annual Tap Jam.
 Her piece Unchain My Heart was selected for performance at the DanceUSA Conference in 2013.
-In addition to directing The Lady Hoofers, Katie is a writing professor at Rowan University and Community College of Philadelphia, and is available to sub or teach private tap lessons.
+In addition to directing The Lady Hoofers, Katie is a Lecturer of Writing Arts at Rowan University.

 Kat Richter, MA began her apprenticeship with the New Jersey Tap Ensemble at the age of nine.
 She trained under Karen Callaway Williams, Paris Mann and the Ensemble’s Artistic Director, Deborah Mitchell, and was promoted to Principal Dancer while still in high school.
 In 2005, she received a scholarship for a year of study at Oxford University, where she choreographed several productions, and returned to the UK in 2009 to pursue her Masters in Dance Anthropology.